quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 * The two event namespaces defined by event schemas in this document ({{generic-event-schema}}).
 * Events in a namespace named `rick` specified in a hypothetical RFC
-* Extentions to the `rick` namespace defined in two separate new event schemas (with URI extension identifiers `astley` and `moranis`)
+* Extensions to the `rick` namespace defined in two separate new event schemas (with URI extension identifiers `astley` and `moranis`)
 * Events from three private event schemas, detailing definitions for and extensions to two namespaces (`pickle` and `cucumber`)